superhac/wion/README.md

 head.rw_byte = 1;  // 1 = on, 0 = off
 </pre>
 You'll notice that certain fields within the <b>Header</b> structure need not be set.
 These are the minimum required for the switch to be turned on and off.
-Its important that you set the <b>model<b> field to your specific device.
+Its important that you set the <b>model</b> field to your specific device.
 The model field is a combination of "ECO-" and the serial number of your device.
 Use the discovery packet to identified this field.
 Below is an example response: you will receive from the device (128 bytes):
 <pre>